 Excessive jumping or landing strains the patella tendon.
 At first, the damage may only be minor and not cause any problem.
 However, repeated overstrain of your tendon causes microtrauma.
 These lesions occurring in the tendon can exceed the rate of repair.
 The damage will progressively become worse, causing pain and dysfunction.
 The result is patellar tendinopathy (tendon injury).

 Patellar tendonitis usually affects athletes involved in sports such as basketball, volleyball, soccer, football, track and field (running, high and long jump), tennis, dancing, gymnastics and skiing.

-In older people, the main cause of patellar tendinopathy is a result of degeneration which results from repetitive micro-damage over time.
-Also, some patients develop patella tendonitis after sustaining an acute injury to the tendon, and not allowing adequate healing.
+In older people, the leading cause of patellar tendinopathy is a result of degeneration which results from repetitive micro-damage over time.
+Also, some patients develop patella tendonitis after sustaining an acute injury to the tendon and not allowing adequate healing.
 This type of traumatic patellar tendonitis is much less common than overuse syndromes.